dgroomes/javascript-playground/webpack/README.md

 1. Install dependencies
    * `npm install`
+1. Build the project:
+   * `npm run build`
-3. Build the project continuously and serve the output:
+1. Alternatively, build the project continuously and serve the output:
    * `npm run start`
    * The project is ready to be viewed in the browser!
 The browser should open automatically.

+## Wish List

+General clean ups, ITEMs and things I wish to implement for this project:

+* DONE Bug.
+The source `index.html` file is not actually used.
+* Add CSS.
+Make sure to use the idiomatic webpack way.

 ## Reference